adhithya96/Elastica/README.md

-# Textile-Composites
+# Elastica
-This is a library to model textile composites
+This is a library to model FEA with structural elements like beams, plates and shells